 Now let’s summarize what benefits you can achieve from building your own real estate app.

 Benefits of a real estate mobile app

 To create a marketable real estate mobile app, you need to account for your target users’ wants and needs.
 Usually, there are three types of users in the real estate business: buyers, sellers, and realtors.
-Each will get their own benefits from your real estate mobile app.
+Each will get their own benefits from your custom real estate app.

 Benefits for buyers